New skein invariants of links: Conclusions

-In this paper we first gave a direct skein-theoretic proof of the existence and uniqueness of the generalization of the regular isotopy version of the Homflypt polynomial and its ambient isotopy counterpart including the new invariant $\Theta (q,\lambda,E)$ \cite{chjukala}.
-We then generalized to new skein link invariants the Dubrovnik and the Kauffman polynomials and we provided closed defining combinatorial formuli for all these new invariants.
-We finally proceeded with constructing new state summations and double summations.
-We shall now discuss some possible research directions emanating from our results.
+In this paper we first gave a direct skein-theoretic proof of the existence and uniqueness of the generalization of the regular isotopy version of the Homflypt polynomial and its ambient isotopy counterpart, the new invariant $\Theta (q,\lambda,E)$ \cite{chjukala}.
+We then generalized to new skein link invariants the Dubrovnik and the Kauffman polynomials and we provided closed defining combinatorial formulae for all these new invariants.